TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 >     * eth0: Subnet#1
 >     * eth1: Subnet#2 (member)
 >
 > In this case, the IP address of instance eth1 is registered as a member.
 Healthcheck packets sent by the load balancer are received by instance eth1 and attempted to be sent through eth0.
 Please note that the source IP address of the packet to eth0 is different from the IP address of eth0.
-If source/destination check is enabled on eth0's network interface, this packet will not be sent and discarded.
-In a configuration like this, you must disable source/destination check on eth0's network interface for the member to function properly.
-For more information on the source/destination check feature, see [Change source/target check](/Network/Network%20Interface/en/console-guide/#change-sourcetarget-check).
+If source/destination verification is enabled on eth0's network interface, this packet will not be sent and discarded.
+In a configuration like this, you must disable source/destination verification on eth0's network interface for the member to function properly.
+For more information on the source/destination verification feature, see [Change source/destination verification](/Network/Network%20Interface/en/console-guide/#_4).
 >
 > **Example 2.**
 >